DataDog/documentation/content/en/agent/faq/macos-agent-run-as-system-service.md

 ---
-title: How do I set up the Agent to run as a system service on MacOS?
+title: How do I set up the Agent to run as a system service on macOS?
 kind: faq
 further_reading:
 - link: "/agent/"